-The SADC-RTGS has been designed with the functionality that does not provide for credit facilities and allows for the immediate suspension of a participant, either temporarily or permanently, as controls to minimise the impact of a participant default.
-Procedures are in place to be followed by the SADC-RTGS Operator, the Regional Clearing and Settlement Operator (RCSO) and the Participants in the relevant SADC Payment Scheme when one or more participants fail to ensure that their account in SADC-RTGS has sufficient funds to meet their inter-bank settlement obligation resulting from a batch of payments submitted to SADC-RTGS by the RCSO.
+The SADC-RTGS system has been designed with the functionality that does not provide credit facilities and allows for the immediate suspension of a participant, either temporarily or permanently, as controls to minimise the impact of a participant default.
+Procedures are in place for the SADC-RTGS operator, the RCSO and the participants to follow in the relevant SADC payment scheme when one or more participants fail to ensure that their accounts in SADC-RTGS have sufficient funds to meet their interbank settlement obligations resulting from a batch of payments submitted to SADC-RTGS by the RCSO.